vishvAsa/devaH/content/sanskrit/shixaa/mUrdhA.md

 - "This “phonological retroflexion” may be viewed in a functional sense in that all three sounds ऋ, र्, and ष् are “cerebralizers,” if not all cerebrals themselves in the view of the Pratisakhyas.
 In later texts such as the Paniniya-SiksA, both ऋ and र्, along with ष् are classified as retroflexes, and thus all of them become “cerebralizers” and cerebrals."
   - "This “development” may be viewed as a phonetic development, but at the same time one may speculate that the phonological behavior of these sounds—their phonological or functional retroflexion- may have at least partially contributed to this phonetic shift.
 Thus, we find that the phonological requirements in Paninian grammar are greatly facilitated if we assume that r and r had the same point-of-articulation classification (Bare 1976:171)."

+### ऋकार-रेफयोः
+- Varied classification despite functional similarity
+  - "no Pratisakhyas consider r and ऋ to be retroflex sounds ( murdhanya ), and to find them classified as retroflexes we have to come down to such late texts as the Paniniya-Siksa."
+  - "The Rktantra (2.1.4, 7, 8) classifies ऋ as a jihvd-muliya ‘velar’, and r as either a dantya ‘dental’ or danta-muliya ‘alveolar’ sound.
+The TaittirIya-prAtishAkhya (2.18, 41) classifies ऋ as being produced at the upper back gums and jaws, while r is an alveolar."
+Similarly the shaunakIyas.
+- "It may be that in all variant classifications of ऋ and r there is some degree of tongue-raising involved, if not retroflexing in the strict sense."
+- "It is important to realize that despite the variations in the phonetic classifications of ऋ and r in different texts, these sounds had the same functional load in all the known grammatical systems of Sanskrit, and this functional load was shared in common with the sibilant s, which is classified by all the known Sanskrit phonetic treatises as a retroflex. "

 ### क्वचिद् Alveolar-पुनर्भवः
 - In Assamese : "The O.I.A. dental and cerebral series lost their original sound values and became alveolars, i.e., the point of articulation for the dentals is pushed back and for the cerebrals pushed forward” due to the Tibeto-Burman influence which had this leveling effect."
 - "The Cambodians also adopted several aspects of Indian culture, but not retroflexion.
 In old and modern Cambodian, the Sanskrit and Pali retroflexes are are reduced to dentals.
 The same Phenomenon takes place in Old and Modern Siamese.
 Burmese does have separate characters for retroflex sounds, which are only used in writing Pali words, but the Burmese pronounce them exactly as the corresponding alveolars."